AyseNurErdogan13/Image-Processing-System-with-Python-NodeJS/README.md

-# Image-Processing-System-with-Python-GUI
+# Image-Processing-System-with-Python
- The purpose of this project is to create an image processing system that allows the user to specify the input and output file paths with the terminal.
-The system will present a number of image processing options to the user and will change the image according to the selected process and save the result to the specified output file path.
+This project is an image manipulation application that allows users to customize their photos by choosing the filters they want.
+With its user-friendly interface and effective image processing algorithms, the project is expected to gain popularity among users and facilitate the photo editing process.